libgdx/libgdx.github.io/_pages/dev/-tutorials/simple_game.md

   * Playing sound effects

 ## Project Setup
-Follow the steps in [Creating a Project](/dev/setup/).
+Follow the steps in the [Creating a Project](/dev/setup/) guide.
 In the following, we will use the following settings:

   * Application name: drop
   * Package name: com.badlogic.drop